 For information about how to find, apply for and secure an internship, contact the Center for Career Development.

-NOTE: The deadline for the English Department to approve summer internships is the last day of classes, FRI MAY 2, different from the additional paperwork to be completed for the Center for Career Development.
+NOTE: The deadline for the English Department to approve summer internships is the last day of classes for the spring semester, different from the additional paperwork to be completed for the Center for Career Development.
 Please be sure to contact the faculty adviser and the Chair of the English Department by this deadline date.
 Click on the Internship Policy link above for more information about the English Department's particular internship policy.